 In this digital era, without a doubt, we’re flooded with different applications for document needs.
-Ranging from simple notes app to storage solutions like dropbox, google drive we’re practiced to use in our daily routines.
+Ranging from simple note apps to storage solutions like Dropbox, google Drive we’re practiced to use in our daily routines.
 Anyhow, the common naming conventions in Google products can be confusing at the amateur stage.
-Especially, there is a lot of misconceptions between Google Drive and Google Docs.
+Especially, there are a lot of misconceptions between Google Drive and Google Docs.
 They’re not the same.
-Let’s break down and find out all the major difference between Google Drive and Google Docs in general.
+Let’s break down and find out all the major differences between Google Docs vs. Google Drive in general.

 Table Of Contents